grnet/agora-sp/README.md

 ```
 pytest
 ```
 from inside `agora` folder with virtualenv activated.
+Make sure you have already installed the development requirements by issuing: `pip install -r requirements_dev.txt`.
+This will install the required version of `pytest` along with the needed dependencies `pytest-env` and `pytest-django`.

 For e2e testing, open cypress using yarn:
 ```